open-ephys/gui-docs/source/Developer-Guide/Common-and-external-libraries.rst

    target_link_libraries(${COMMONLIB_NAME} ${ZLIB_LIBRARIES})
    target_include_directories(${COMMONLIB_NAME} PRIVATE ${ZLIB_INCLUDE_DIRS})

-If there is no standard package finder for cmake, find_libraryand find_path can be used to find the library and include files respectively.
-The commands will search in a variety of standard locations, for example
+If there is no standard package finder for CMake, :code:`find_library`` and :code:`find_path`` can be used to find the library and include files respectively.
+The commands will search in a variety of standard locations, for example:

 .. code-block:: cmake